tddfellow/tddfellow.github.io/source/_posts/2016-07-15-build-your-own-testing-framework.markdown

 This technique is called Triangulation:

-- first test is to force us to write some `if` statement with correct body,
+- the first test is to force us to write some `if` statement with a correct body,
 - second is to force us to make the condition right.
 - If we had an `else` clause, we would have had another test to make that part right.